Showing posts with label Russia. Show all posts

 China, once the least respected country in Asia, now becomes the world's most powerful country

 So what is a superpower?
-A superpower is a very powerful state with enormous political, economic, military and cultural potential, possessing a superiority over most other states, which allows it to exercise hegemony not only in its region but also in the most remote parts of the planet.
+A superpower is a very powerful state with enormous political, economic, military, and cultural potential, possessing a superiority over most other states, which allows it to exercise hegemony not only in its region but also in the most remote parts of the planet.

-However, it seems some of the weaker countries realized that the US government or America, actually preaches virtue and practices vice.
-They don't do what they say, they rather took the opportunity of being a superpower to oppress weaker nations.
+However, it seems some of the weaker countries realized that the US government, or America, actually preaches virtue and practices vice.
+They don't do what they say; they rather took the opportunity of being a superpower to oppress weaker nations.

-That sent a wake-up call to sensible nations, including China and North Korea, to pursue a rigorous ambition to be superpower themselves.
+That sent a wake-up call to sensible nations, including China and North Korea, to pursue a rigorous ambition to be superpowers themselves.
 Today, North Korea and China can be classified as the two most dangerous countries in the world, after the United States of America.

 An African Student In China

 In the late seventies in Ghana, I read the book 'An African Student In China,' by a Ghanaian author, Emmanuel John Hevi.
-The book discussed many issues about human rights violations and the abuse of women in China but there is a particular story that caught my attention.
+The book discussed many issues about human rights violations and the abuse of women in China, but there is a particular story that caught my attention.

 Thus, in the entire period, while the advanced countries were underestimating China, the Chinese government was creating perfection from their mistakes.